-Mahalo for your patience throughout the COVID-19 Pandemic recovery process.
+Mahalo for your continued patience throughout the COVID-19 Pandemic recovery process.

 Click on an island below to view sites administered by the State’s Department of Land and Natural Resources that have been designated as open and accessible to the public, and are generally pre-approved for filming activity.

 DLNR Open and Accessible List Changes for 2014

 Please be aware that for the City and County of Honolulu, there is a smoking ban in place for City and County beaches and parks.
 Failure to adhere to the smoking ban may result in a citation issued to violators.

 The locations below are no longer a part of the DLNR Open and Accessible list:

 - Kahana Beach (Oahu)

 - Kahana Valley State Park (Oahu)

 - Makua Beach (Oahu)